What is a Franchise?

 What is a Job Franchise?

 Entrepreneurs looking for a home-based, low-staff, and low-investment franchise opportunity consider a Job Franchise.
-A job franchisee pays a franchise fee and bears a minimal business setup cost.
+A job franchisee pays a franchise fee and has minimal business setup costs.
 You can find a successful franchise of your interest, pay them a fee for using their brand name, and be an entrepreneur owning your success.

 What is a Product Franchise?

-Also known as Distribution Franchise, a Product Franchise is a business model where a Franchisee distributes/sells a Franchisor’s products and some related services.
-Based on the agreement, the Franchisee pays the Franchisor for the use of the branded trademark.
+Also known as Distribution Franchise, a Product Franchise is a business model in which a Franchisee distributes/sells a Franchisor’s products and related services.
+Based on the agreement, the Franchisee pays the Franchisor for using the branded trademark.
 Product Franchise determines the retail sales market.